The award traveller’s guide to Marriott Bonvoy

 1. Hotel stays — The majority of Marriott hotels award 10 points per $1 spent on stays.
 The only exceptions are Element, Townplace Suites and Residence Inn properties, which award 5 points per $1 spent.
 In addition, elite status and any current promotions would boost your earning rates even further.

 2. Credit card spending — There is only one cobranded card in the U.K. for earning Bonvoy points, unlike the three in the U.S. The card is a cobranded American Express and is aptly named the Marriott Bonvoy American Express Card.
 In terms of earning, you’ll get 2 Marriott Bonvoy points for every £1 spent on everyday purchases.
 The earning triples to 6 points per £1 when spending with participating Marriott group hotels.
-The card also comes with a welcome bonus of 20,000 Bonvoy points after spending £3,000 in the first six months and Silver Elite status in the Bonvoy programme, meaning you would no longer be required to stay the usual 10 qualifying nights, as well as generous insurance and protection, which you can read more about here.
+The card also comes with a welcome bonus of 20,000 Bonvoy points after spending £3,000 in the first three months and Silver Elite status in the Bonvoy programme, meaning you would no longer be required to stay the usual 10 qualifying nights, as well as generous insurance and protection, which you can read more about here.

 Note that restrictions are in place on welcome bonuses from signing up to American Express-issued credit cards.